When to consider a Coverdell ESA to 529 plan rollover

 Up until recently, the Coverdell ESA was the only tax-advantaged account designed to save for elementary and high school expenses.
-But the Tax Cuts and Jobs Act in 2017 expanded the definition of 529 plan qualified higher education expenses to include $10,000 per year in K-12 tuition, giving families another option.
+But the Tax Cuts and Jobs Act in 2017 expanded the definition of 529 plan qualified higher education expenses to include up to $10,000 per year in K-12 tuition, giving families another option.

-A Coverdell ESA works very similar to a 529 savings plan – individuals contribute after-tax dollars, which grow tax-free and aren’t taxed when withdrawn to pay for qualified higher education expenses (QHEE) or qualified elementary and secondary education expenses (QESEE).
+A Coverdell ESA works very similar to a 529 savings plan – individuals contribute after-tax dollars, which grow tax-deferred and aren’t taxed when withdrawn to pay for qualified higher education expenses (QHEE) or qualified elementary and secondary education expenses (QESEE).
 QESEE for a Coverdell ESA include tuition and fees, books, supplies and equipment, academic tutoring and special needs services for beneficiaries living with a disability.

 You should consider a Coverdell ESA to 529 plan rollover if: